LisaNicvert/camtrapviz/README.md

 `camtrapviz` is a R and Shiny package to visualize and summarize camera trap data.
 It is intended for camera trap data where species have already been tagged and compiled in tables.

+The Shiny application is live at <https://lbbe-shiny.univ-lyon1.fr/camtrapviz/>.

-The package website can be found at: <https://lisanicvert.github.io/camtrapviz/>.
+The package documentation website can be found at: <https://lisanicvert.github.io/camtrapviz/>.

 ## Installation